rogererens/luos-documentation/tutorials/02_blink_an_led.md

 use luos::hal::{gpio, rcc};

 // intialize constants for the pin we want to use
-// gpio::Pin contains enums for each pin available on the microprocessor
+// gpio::Pin contains enums for each pin available on the microcontroller
 // on the STM32F072B-DISCO board:
 // - gpio::Pin::PC7 is a led pin
 const PIN_LED: gpio::Pin = gpio::Pin::PC7;